davestewart/nuxt-content-assets/README.md

 - https://github.com/nuxt/starter/tree/module

-Both [Nuxi](https://github.com/nuxt/cli) and the module's dependencies and scripts are updated fairly regularly, so from time to time this module will / does need to be updated to keep in sync.
+Both [Nuxi](https://github.com/nuxt/cli) and the module's dependencies and scripts are updated fairly regularly, so from time to time this module may need to be updated to keep in sync.
 So far, this has meant just updating the dependencies and scripts, which are found in the starter template code mentioned above.

 <!-- Badges -->
 [npm-version-src]: https://img.shields.io/npm/v/nuxt-content-assets/latest.svg?style=flat&colorA=18181B&colorB=28CF8D